TerminatorJ/CRISPR-TRAP-seq/README.md

 ...README.md
 ...test.fasta
 ```
-# Prediction your own sequence
+# Prediction of your own sequence
 Then you can construct the imput matrix for prediction

 ```python